 Why not give yourself the best possible chance to be healthy?
 The benefits of the flu shot are highly compelling for those suffering from a lung disease like COPD.
 The coughing, shortness of breath and fatigue that come along with the flu are everyday symptoms for those with lung disease, and the possibility of contracting the flu can turn these already harsh symptoms into something fatal.
 As a result, most sufferers choose to get an annual flu shot, but for many, that is not enough.

 If a shot can vaccinate you from the flu, what can be done about lung disease?
-New options are emerging, and some have discovered adult stem cells as the answer.
-Just like the flu vaccine, stem cell therapy offers the possibility of improving lives through effective management and treatment of debilitating conditions.
-Adult, autologous stem cells have been researched and used in various treatments since the first bone marrow transplant in 1968.
+New options are emerging, and some have discovered adult cells as the answer.
+Just like the flu vaccine, cellular therapy offers the possibility of improving lives through effective management and treatment of debilitating conditions.
+Adult, autologous cells have been researched and used in various treatments since the first bone marrow transplant in 1968.
 These cells act as our body’s system to promote healing; they are natural healers.

 A US-based clinic, the Lung Institute, has developed a treatment that harnesses the healing power of cells to help sufferers of chronic lung diseases breathe easier.
 Their website states that the medical team extracts the cells from the patient’s own body, isolates them and then reintroduces them to the lungs intravenously and with a nebulizer.
-This speeds up the natural healing process by directing the stem cells—and their healing properties—toward the diseased area, resulting in healthier tissue growing in place of damaged lung tissue.
+This speeds up the natural healing process by directing the cells—and their healing properties—toward the diseased area, resulting in healthier tissue growing in place of damaged lung tissue.
 Although this doesn’t cure the disease, over 700 Lung Institute patients speak to the benefits of the treatment.